 Activities included here are within a 5km radius of the coastal edge and should interact with the marine environment, either through material extraction or the discharge of products into the sea.
-Examples of important industries on the Peruvian coast include fish processing companies, canneries (Tumbes and Piura), fish meal producers (Chimbote & Pisco), desalination plants (PROVISUR), mining (Shogun Iron Mine in Ica), and poultry farms (90% of national poultry production occurs on the coast).
+Examples of important industries on the Peruvian coast include fish processing companies, canneries (Tumbes and Piura), fish meal producers (Chimbote & Pisco), desalination plants (PROVISUR), and poultry farms (90% of national poultry production occurs on the coast).